 The Princess Learns to Wink: Lubitsch and the Politics of the Obscene

-Ernst Lubitsch is most famous for his “touch”, his elegance and incomparable mastery of indirect communication.
-This paper takes up what seems to be a flawed movie from this perspective, the musical ‘The Smiling Lieutenant’, an almost vulgar depiction of the sexual prowess of a Viennese officer.
-Interpreted against its historical background, however, the film is then shown to be a most rewarding artistic meditation on the political turn towards the obscene characteristic of the rise of modern mass politics, and the turn towards fascism in particular.
+The films of Ernst Lubitsch are characterized by his famous “touch”: a singular elegance and incomparable mastery of indirect communication.
+This paper examines what seems to be a flawed movie from this perspective, the musical ‘The Smiling Lieutenant’, which could be regarded as an almost vulgar depiction of the sexual prowess of a Viennese officer.
+Interpreted against its historical background, however, the film is shown to be a most rewarding artistic meditation on the shift towards the rise of modern mass politics, viewed as intrinsically obscene, and fascism in particular.

-Bringing into conversation Sandor Ferenczi’s psychoanalytic theory of “Obscene Words” and Lubitsch’s cinematic reflection on the complicity of indirect elegance and innuendo with the obscene, allows for some theoretical refinement as to the language of the obscene and its political utilization.
+The discussion brings in elements of Sandor Ferenczi’s psychoanalytic theory on “obscene words” to help explore Lubitsch’s cinematic reflection on the complicity between innuendo couched in elegance and the obscene.
+This allows for some theoretical refinement of the language of the obscene and its political utilization.

-Key words: Lubitsch, Ferenczi, Freud, Obscene, Indirect Communication, Representation, Performativity, Psychoanalysis, Political Theory, Film, Comedy.
+Key words: Lubitsch, Ferenczi, Freud, obscene, indirect communication, representation, performativity, psychoanalysis, political theory, film, comedy.

 The Princess Learns to Wink: Lubitsch and the Politics of the Obscene

-Lubitsch’s Musical ‘The Smiling Lieutenant’ (1931), is a movie very rarely shown, and this is not entirely surprising.
-This is not a Lubitsch masterpiece, and there’s something quite disturbing about it.
-Viewers accustomed to identifying Lubitsch with subtlety and nuance may be quite shocked to encounter here some strikingly direct hints that boarder on, and even divulge into vulgarity.
-In what follows I will attempt to show, that there might be good reason for that, and that Lubitsch, even when not at his best, is at his best; that an apparently flawed Lubitsch film has in fact much to teach us about our contemporary political reality.
+Lubitsch’s musical ‘The Smiling Lieutenant’ (1931) is very rarely shown, and this is not entirely surprising.
+This is not one of the director’s masterpieces, and there is something quite disturbing about it.
+Viewers accustomed to identifying Lubitsch with subtlety and nuance may be quite shocked to encounter here some strikingly direct hints that border on, and even transmit vulgarity.
+In what follows I will attempt to show that there might be good reason for that, and that Lubitsch, even when not at his best, is at his best; that an apparently flawed Lubitsch film has in fact much to teach us about our contemporary political reality.

-Lubitsch is famous for his ‘touch’, often, and quite justly, associated with his incomparable capacity for indirect expression, a quality beautifully encapsulated in a formula offered by Aaron Schuster “Never say anything directly when a good metaphor will do” (2014: 19-20).
+The films of Lubitsch are famous for having his distinct ‘touch’, often, and quite justly, associated with his incomparable capacity for indirect expression, a quality beautifully encapsulated in a formula offered by Aaron Schuster: “Never say anything directly when a good metaphor will do” (2014: 19-20).

-There is an incomparable elegance and economy to Lubitsch’s style, managing to always say more with less.
-And yet, as others have remarked, there is in Lubitsch also something that seems to pull in the opposite direction, the presence of something disturbing, something that flirts not only with the uncanny and with the odd but also with the downright vulgar or obscene.
-Sometimes, Lubitsch seems to wink at the audience a bit too forcefully, and his indirectness is about as subtle as an elbow to the ribs, as James Harvey puts it, apropos of the Smiling Lieutenant.
-What should be the status of such tendencies in Lubitsch?
+There is a singular elegance and economy in Lubitsch’s style, whereby more is said by saying less.
+And yet, as others have remarked, there is also something in Lubitsch that seems to pull in the opposite direction; there is the presence of something disturbing, something that flirts not only with the uncanny and the odd but also with the downright vulgar or obscene.
+Sometimes, Lubitsch seems to wink at the audience a little too forcefully, and his indirectness is about as subtle as an elbow to the ribs, as James Harvey puts it, apropos of the Smiling Lieutenant.
+How should such tendencies in Lubitsch be understood?
 Are these simple artistic failures?
-Or perhaps, a form of aesthetic ‘slips of the tongue’, revealing something fundamental about Lubitsch’s work?
+Or do they represent a form of aesthetic ‘slip of the tongue’, revealing something fundamental about Lubitsch’s work?

-Lubitsch’s ‘Smiling Lieutenant’ can serve as a rather revealing test case.
-As we shall see, what might at first seem like an artistic failure, is much more profitably read as Lubitsch’ own ‘working through’ of the relation of style and content in his work.
-‘The smiling Lieutenant’ is a cinematic mediation on the troubling intimacy of elegance and obscenity, and the integration of the transgressive into the heart of political culture.
-In the guise of a lighthearted romantic triangle, Lubitsch offers his viewers here a startling political tale, which accounts for much of the film’s disagreeableness.
+Lubitsch’s ‘The Smiling Lieutenant’ serves as a rather revealing test case.
+As we shall see, what might at first seem like an artistic failure, is much more profitably read as Lubitsch’s own process of ‘working through’ the relation between style and content in his work.
+‘The Smiling Lieutenant’ is a cinematic mediation on the troubling intimacy between elegance and obscenity, and the integration of the transgressive into the heart of political culture.
+In the guise of a lighthearted romantic triangle, Lubitsch offers his viewers a startling political tale, which accounts for much of the film’s disagreeableness.